SoftInstigate/restheart-website/learn/setup.md

 ### 5. Enable MongoDB authentication

-This section assumes using MongoDB 3.2.
+This section assumes using MongoDB 3.2 or later.
 For other versions, the security configuration is similar but different.
 Rrefer to the [MongoDB documentation](http://docs.mongodb.org/manual/tutorial/enable-authentication/) for more information.